TheTechTeen/RubyCourse/L08 Git/git.md

 `git log`

 ## Git for VSCode
 If you are using VSCode, there is a very easy way to use Git.
 On the left sidebar, click on the Git button on the left sidebar (it looks like a Y) to open the interface.
 Click the init button.
-From then on, VSCode will show you the changes since your last commit, and type in a commit message and click the check mark, and it will automagically commit for you.
+From then on, VSCode will show you the changes since your last commit, and you can type in a commit message and click the check mark, and it will automagically commit for you.

 ## Assignment:
 Create a git repository in your `ruby` folder.
 Make an initial commit.